olitheolix/azrael/doc/overview.rst

 Why do I bother?
-Because in a reasonably realistic virtual world I can have my own space shuttle, design my own sub-marine, invent my own Mars rover with awesome navigation abilities, launch my own Rosetta mission, or build an automated fleet of space ships.
+Because in a reasonably realistic virtual world I can have my own space shuttle, design my own sub-marine, invent my own Mars rover with awesome navigation abilities, launch my own Rosetta mission, or build my own automated fleet of space ships.
 And so can you.
 No job at NASA required.